 Against all odds, Farnham delivers time and again and has made it clear that she's going all the way.

-Her discography including "Vintage", "The Vintage Poetry Collection", "Music, Passion, Spirit", and new singles are available for purchase on ITunes, Amazon and www.katherinefarnham.com.
+Her discography including "Vintage", "The Vintage Poetry Collection", "Music, Passion, Spirit", and singles from her new record "Love Philosophy" are available for purchase on ITunes, Amazon and www.katherinefarnham.com.
 She is currently recording and prepping to tour (www.vintagetourglobal.com coming soon).

 Katherine plays Steinway pianos.